 ‘the faint echo of the same movement which has produced massacres in St Petersburg, riots in Vienna and Socialist processions in Berlin’.The British electoral system - as so often - exaggerated the result in giving the Liberals such a huge majority with less than 50% of the vote, but even so it was a remarkable result for them.
 Twenty-seven Liberal candidates were elected unopposed.
 The Unionists were in disarray, constituency parties were depleted, Lancashire swung firmly behind the Liberals on the question of free trade (Churchill had captured North-West Manchester), Home Rule played well in the Irish areas.

-‘rivet the clerical yoke on thousands of parishes’.The divided Liberal party gained a new lease of life as those who had deserted the party over Ireland began to return to the fold.
+There was never any doubt that Salisbury would be succeeded by his nephew, A. J. Balfour (hence [possibly] the phrase, ‘Bob’s your uncle’ - though it might have an earlier origin).
+Joseph Chamberlain, the only possible rival, was unacceptable to large sections of Conservative opinion (and was recovering from a fall through a plate glass window at the time).‘rivet the clerical yoke on thousands of parishes’.The divided Liberal party gained a new lease of life as those who had deserted the party over Ireland began to return to the fold.
 By-elections began to go against the government – there were sensational Liberal victories at Newmarket and Rye.

 1. Chamberlain’s passionate imperialism.
 Worried about British isolationism and unpopularity (as shown by the international reaction to the Boer War), he at first attempted to force an alliance with Germany.
 When this fell through he envisaged instead a grand union of the British Empire - seeing this as essentially a project for the Anglo-Saxon races.In a speech in Birmingham in May 1902 Chamberlain declared: